raearnold/vww-images-for-web/README.md

-# Images for the Web
+# Images for the Web and Print
 Presentation and supporting assets for the Vermont Works for Women Step Up to IT Image Manipulation &amp; Photoshop workshop.

 Below is a summary of the slides and all resource links.